-3.(1) An application to enrol as candidate shall be made on the prescribed form which shall be lodged with the Registrar at least two calendar months before the commencement of the session in which enrolment is to begin.

-(2) A candidate for the diploma shall be required to undertake such formal units and pass such assessment as prescribed.

-(3) The progress of a candidate shall be reviewed at least once annually by the Committee and as a result of its review the Committee may cancel enrolment or take such other action as it considers appropriate.
+- 3.(1) An application to enrol as candidate shall be made on the prescribed form which shall be lodged with the Registrar at least three calendar months before the commencement of the session in which enrolment is to begin. - (2) A candidate for the diploma shall be required to undertake such formal study prescribed by the Committee as set out in the course requirements for the Graduate Diploma and pass such assessment as prescribed. - (3) Normally a full-time candidate shall undertake three subjects in each session of enrolment and a part-time candidate shall undertake two subjects in each session of enrolment. - (4) The progress of a candidate shall be reviewed at least once annually by the Committee and as a result of its review the Committee may cancel enrolment or take such other action as it considers appropriate.

-(4) No candidate shall be awarded the diploma until the lapse of two academic sessions from the date of enrolment in the case of a full-time candidate or four sessions in the case of a part-time candidate.
-The maximum period of candidature shall be four academic sessions from the date of enrolment for a full-time candidate and six sessions for a part-time candidate.
-In special cases an extension of these times may be granted by the Committee.